-It might seem odd that you need to drink more water when you're feeling the most bloated, puffy and full, but the more water you drink, the more easily you will eliminate the water building up in your body.
-Drink eight to 10 8-ounce glasses of fluid like water, juice or milk throughout the day (not all at once).
-If you’re on-the-go, be sure to carry a water bottle with you.
-This will help you stay hydrated throughout your busy day.
+Water is your friend: It might seem odd that you need to drink more water when you're feeling the most bloated, puffy and full, but the more water you drink, the better.
+There’s no specific recommendation of how much water each unique person should drink but a common guideline is to drink eight to ten 8-ounce glasses of water throughout the day.
+If you’re on-the-go, be sure to carry a water bottle with you and try to fill it up several times throughout the day.